-Dionne Reece BSc (Hons) Psych & Counselling, MBACP, MBPS
+BSc (Hons) Psych & Counselling (First Class) , MBACP, MBPS

-I am an empathetic and highly professional psychotherapist with a wide range of experience in clinical, neuropsychological and counselling settings.
-I use the most evidence-based techniques to help adults, children & young people better understand themselves, feel less overwhelmed by their problems, develop healthier coping strategies and more positive ways of thinking, feeling and behaving.
+With a wide range of experience in clinical, neuropsychological and counselling settings, I use the most evidence-based techniques to help adults, children and young people better understand themselves, feel less overwhelmed by their problems, develop healthier coping strategies and more positive ways of thinking, feeling and behaving.

 Psychotherapy for adults

 Coming for psychotherapy needn't be something you only do at crisis point.
-We are happy to visit a doctor regularly to prevent ill health, and just like a MOT, a mental health check up (MHC) can help keep you on track and prevent much greater problems in the future.
+We are happy to visit a doctor regularly to prevent ill health, and just like an MOT, a mental health check up (MHC) can help keep you on track and prevent much greater problems in the future.
 Perhaps you're struggling with relationship or career issues or a specific mental health condition.
 Therapy can equip you with the tools and beliefs to enjoy more happiness, more of the time.
+Please contact me for more information.

 Psychotherapy for children and young people